19 Nigerian Christians Reported Killed Monday Night in Attack During Worship Service

 Another report from Africa puts the death total at 16 and the number of seriously wounded at nine.
 The church’s pastor was among those killed.

 According to the Associated Press, no arrests had been made as of Tuesday morning.
 No group has claimed responsibility for the massacre.
-However, the radical Islamist sect Boko Haram has attacked numerous churches and has vowed to make Nigeria an all-Islamic country while driving out all Christians.
+However, the radical Islamist sect an extremist group that is located primarily in Northern Nigeria has attacked numerous churches and has vowed to make Nigeria an all-Islamic country while driving out all Christians.
 An Associated Press count puts the number killed by the Boko Haram at 660 this year.
 That number includes many Christians as well as moderate Muslims and police.

 “The increasingly intentional activity of Boko Haram has taken on the characteristics of a real war,” said Open Doors USA President Dr. Carl Moeller.
 “These are not random attacks as they’re often characterized in the media.
 They are intentional, and they’re designed with one purpose in mind: the elimination of Christianity.
 I call it ‘religicide’ or the intentional and systemic effort to eliminate a religious belief and its followers from a country or region.